 We recently read an article titled something like, “up-and-coming cities in the US to visit before they get too cool” and Boise was on there.
 (Along with our hometown, Minneapolis!)
 With accessible bike trails, a lively brewery scene and fantastic farmer’s markets, we can understand how it made the list.

-What to do in Boise:
+Things to do in Boise:

 - Rent a city bike and pedal the Greenbelt, a series of paved bike trails alongside the Boise River.